A drill press is a useful and simple tool.

 - Make an improvised drill press vise with a clamp

-If you follow the drill press tips in this article, you’ll be able to get the most out of your drill press.
+If you follow the drill press tips and tricks in this article, you’ll be able to get the most out of your drill press.

-They’re simple drill press tips that can be completed quickly with tools or supplies you probably already own.
+They’re simple drill press techniques that can be completed quickly with tools or supplies you probably already own.
 In the sections below, you can learn more about them.